-16.06 Reduction of the force for reasons of economy as distinguished from dismissals for proper cause shall be solely at the discretion of the Company.
-It is agreed, however, that any reduction of the force which might be made necessary be undertaken only after consultation with the Union.

-16.07 Reductions in the force within a department shall be accomplished by laying off first any temporary or extra employees; then the person or persons last employed as regular employees in the classification from which employees are to be laid off.
+- 16.06 Reduction of the force for reasons of economy as distinguished from dismissals for proper cause shall be solely at the discretion of the Company.
+It is agreed, however, that any reduction of the force which might be made necessary be undertaken only after consultation with the Union. - 16.07 Reductions in the force within a department shall be accomplished by laying off first any temporary or extra employees; then the person or persons last employed as regular

-16.08 If there is reduction of employees on singleperson seniority boards within a department (e.g. photography, ad control) the Union and Company will, if the employee wishes, attempt to negotiate alternate work arrangements for the affected employee.

-16.09 Employees in departments who are laid off may elect to take one of the following:

-a) Severance pay as per Article 17.02, in which case the employee's employment shall be deemed to be terminated; or b) The right to recall for a period of one (1) year.
-If the employee is not recalled within the one (1) year period, the employee shall receive severance pay as per Article 17.02 and the employee's employment shall be deemed to be terminated.

-The employee may opt to take his or her severance package at any time during the one (1) year and, if so taken, will be terminated from employment at that time; or c) Exercise their bumping rights under Article 16.13 to 16.15

-The employee who is bumped shall be laid off and 16.10 (a) to 16.10 (c) will apply.

-16.10 An employee who bumps into a lower classification shall be paid at a grid level in the lower classification that is closest to, but not in excess of, his/her current rate of pay.

-16.11 Should there be an increase in the workforce in a department, laid off employees from that department who have elected the right of recall shall be recalled in reverse order in which they were laid off before other help may be employed.
+- employees in the classification from which employees are to be laid off. - 16.08 If there is reduction of employees on single-person seniority boards within a department the Union and Company will, if the employee wishes, attempt to negotiate alternate work arrangements for the affected employee. - 16.09 Employees in departments who are laid off may elect to take one of the following: - a) Severance pay as per Article 17, in which case the employee's employment shall be deemed to be terminated; or - b) The right to recall for a period of one (1) year.
+If the employee is not recalled within the one (1) year period, the employee shall receive severance pay as per Article 17 and the employee's employment shall be deemed to be terminated. - The employee may opt to take his or her severance package at any time during the one (1) year and, if so taken, will be terminated from employment at that time; or - c) Exercise their bumping rights under Article 16.12 16.14 - The employee who is bumped shall be laid off and 16.10 will apply. - 16.10 An employee who bumps into a lower classification shall be paid at a grid level in the lower classification that is closest to, but not in excess of, his/her current rate of pay. - 16.11 Should there be an increase in the workforce in a department, laid off employees from that department who have elected the right of recall shall be recalled in reverse order in which they were laid off before other help may be employed.